BenGitsCode/ember-debugging/README.md

 ## Objectives

-By the end of this, developers should be able to:
+Using this guide, developers should be able to:

--   Deploy an Ember app to GitHub Pages
+-  Identify common Ember bugs and debug them.
+-  Identify and use ember debugging tools and techniques.

 ## Debugging Ember